jpromanonet/study_plan_python/README.md

     Build a Vue.js frontend for tracking inventory levels, orders, and suppliers.
     Implement data visualization for supply chain analytics.

+## Go with React & Vue JS

+Month 1: Go with React
+Project: Personal Finance Tracker

+    Develop a Go backend for managing personal finances.
+    Build a React frontend for tracking income, expenses, and budgets.
+    Implement data visualization for expense analysis.

+Month 2: Go with Vue.js
+Project: Job Application Platform

+    Create a Go backend for job applications.
+    Build a Vue.js frontend for job seekers to search and apply for positions.
+    Implement user profiles, resume uploads, and application tracking.

+Month 3: Go with React
+Project: Collaborative Document Editor

+    Develop a Go backend for collaborative document editing.
+    Build a React frontend for real-time text editing and collaboration.
+    Implement features like user cursors and version history.

+Month 4: Go with Vue.js
+Project: Online Marketplace

+    Create a Go backend for an online marketplace.
+    Build a Vue.js frontend for sellers to list products and buyers to browse and purchase.
+    Implement reviews, ratings, and order tracking.

+Month 5: Go with React
+Project: Fitness Tracking App

+    Develop a Go backend for fitness tracking.
+    Build a React frontend for users to log workouts, set goals, and monitor progress.
+    Implement data visualization for workout analytics.

+Month 6: Go with Vue.js
+Project: Language Learning Platform

+    Create a Go backend for language learning.
+    Build a Vue.js frontend for interactive lessons, quizzes, and progress tracking.
+    Implement spaced repetition for effective learning.

+Month 7: Go with React
+Project: Event Management System

+    Develop a Go backend for event management.
+    Build a React frontend for event organizers to create, promote, and manage events.
+    Implement ticketing, RSVPs, and event analytics.

+Month 8: Go with Vue.js
+Project: Travel Planning App

+    Create a Go backend for travel planning.
+    Build a Vue.js frontend for users to search destinations, plan itineraries, and book accommodations.
+    Implement interactive maps and user-generated content.

+Month 9: Go with React
+Project: Stock Trading Simulator

+    Develop a Go backend for a stock trading simulator.
+    Build a React frontend for users to simulate buying and selling stocks.
+    Implement real-time stock data and trading strategies.

+Month 10: Go with Vue.js
+Project: Music Streaming Service

+    Create a Go backend for a music streaming platform.
+    Build a Vue.js frontend for users to browse, search, and play music.
+    Implement user playlists, recommendations, and audio streaming.

+Month 11: Go with React
+Project: Property Rental Platform

+    Develop a Go backend for property rentals.
+    Build a React frontend for landlords to list properties and renters to search and inquire.
+    Implement property details, rental agreements, and messaging.

+Month 12: Go with Vue.js
+Project: Online Auction Site

+    Create a Go backend for an online auction platform.
+    Build a Vue.js frontend for users to bid on items, track auctions, and manage bids.
+    Implement dynamic bidding, countdown timers, and notifications.

+## Ruby on Rails with React & Vue JS

+Month 1: Ruby on Rails with React
+Project: Personal Finance Tracker

+    Develop a Ruby on Rails backend for managing personal finances.
+    Build a React frontend for tracking income, expenses, and budgets.
+    Implement data visualization for expense analysis.

+Month 2: Ruby on Rails with Vue.js
+Project: Job Application Platform

+    Create a Ruby on Rails backend for job applications.
+    Build a Vue.js frontend for job seekers to search and apply for positions.
+    Implement user profiles, resume uploads, and application tracking.

+Month 3: Ruby on Rails with React
+Project: Collaborative Document Editor

+    Develop a Ruby on Rails backend for collaborative document editing.
+    Build a React frontend for real-time text editing and collaboration.
+    Implement features like user cursors and version history.

+Month 4: Ruby on Rails with Vue.js
+Project: Online Marketplace

+    Create a Ruby on Rails backend for an online marketplace.
+    Build a Vue.js frontend for sellers to list products and buyers to browse and purchase.
+    Implement reviews, ratings, and order tracking.

+Month 5: Ruby on Rails with React
+Project: Fitness Tracking App

+    Develop a Ruby on Rails backend for fitness tracking.
+    Build a React frontend for users to log workouts, set goals, and monitor progress.
+    Implement data visualization for workout analytics.

+Month 6: Ruby on Rails with Vue.js
+Project: Language Learning Platform

+    Create a Ruby on Rails backend for language learning.
+    Build a Vue.js frontend for interactive lessons, quizzes, and progress tracking.
+    Implement spaced repetition for effective learning.

+Month 7: Ruby on Rails with React
+Project: Event Management System

+    Develop a Ruby on Rails backend for event management.
+    Build a React frontend for event organizers to create, promote, and manage events.
+    Implement ticketing, RSVPs, and event analytics.

+Month 8: Ruby on Rails with Vue.js
+Project: Travel Planning App

+    Create a Ruby on Rails backend for travel planning.
+    Build a Vue.js frontend for users to search destinations, plan itineraries, and book accommodations.
+    Implement interactive maps and user-generated content.

+Month 9: Ruby on Rails with React
+Project: Stock Trading Simulator

+    Develop a Ruby on Rails backend for a stock trading simulator.
+    Build a React frontend for users to simulate buying and selling stocks.
+    Implement real-time stock data and trading strategies.

+Month 10: Ruby on Rails with Vue.js
+Project: Music Streaming Service

+    Create a Ruby on Rails backend for a music streaming platform.
+    Build a Vue.js frontend for users to browse, search, and play music.
+    Implement user playlists, recommendations, and audio streaming.

+Month 11: Ruby on Rails with React
+Project: Property Rental Platform

+    Develop a Ruby on Rails backend for property rentals.
+    Build a React frontend for landlords to list properties and renters to search and inquire.
+    Implement property details, rental agreements, and messaging.

+Month 12: Ruby on Rails with Vue.js
+Project: Online Auction Site

+    Create a Ruby on Rails backend for an online auction platform.
+    Build a Vue.js frontend for users to bid on items, track auctions, and manage bids.
+    Implement dynamic bidding, countdown timers, and notifications.

+## Node JS with React & Vue JS

+Month 1: Node.js with React
+Project: Online Bookstore

+    Develop a Node.js backend for managing a virtual bookstore.
+    Build a React frontend for browsing books, adding to cart, and placing orders.
+    Implement user authentication and order history.

+Month 2: Node.js with Vue.js
+Project: Travel Blogging Platform

+    Create a Node.js backend for a travel blogging platform.
+    Build a Vue.js frontend for users to write and share travel articles, photos, and itineraries.
+    Implement user profiles, comments, and social sharing.

+Month 3: Node.js with React
+Project: Online Food Delivery

+    Develop a Node.js backend for online food ordering and delivery.
+    Build a React frontend for users to browse restaurants, order food, and track deliveries.
+    Implement real-time order updates and geolocation.

+Month 4: Node.js with Vue.js
+Project: Health and Fitness Dashboard

+    Create a Node.js backend for tracking health and fitness data.
+    Build a Vue.js frontend for users to log workouts, meals, and health metrics.
+    Implement data visualization and goal tracking.

+Month 5: Node.js with React
+Project: Music Recommendation Service

+    Develop a Node.js backend for a music recommendation service.
+    Build a React frontend for users to discover and listen to recommended music.
+    Implement music playlists, favorites, and genre-based recommendations.

+Month 6: Node.js with Vue.js
+Project: E-learning Marketplace

+    Create a Node.js backend for hosting online courses.
+    Build a Vue.js frontend for students to enroll, access lessons, and take quizzes.
+    Implement instructor profiles, course reviews, and certificates.

+Month 7: Node.js with React
+Project: Property Rental Platform

+    Develop a Node.js backend for property rentals.
+    Build a React frontend for landlords to list properties and renters to search and inquire.
+    Implement property details, rental agreements, and messaging.

+Month 8: Node.js with Vue.js
+Project: Freelance Platform

+    Create a Node.js backend for a freelance job platform.
+    Build a Vue.js frontend for freelancers to showcase skills, bid on projects, and manage contracts.
+    Implement payment processing and project tracking.

+Month 9: Node.js with React
+Project: Social Networking App

+    Develop a Node.js backend for a social networking app.
+    Build a React frontend for users to create profiles, connect with friends, and share updates.
+    Implement news feeds, comments, and privacy settings.

+Month 10: Node.js with Vue.js
+Project: Online Event Booking

+    Create a Node.js backend for booking event tickets.
+    Build a Vue.js frontend for users to browse events, book tickets, and receive confirmations.
+    Implement event categories, calendars, and ticket scanning.

+Month 11: Node.js with React
+Project: Online Auction Platform

+    Develop a Node.js backend for hosting online auctions.
+    Build a React frontend for users to bid on items, track auctions, and manage bids.
+    Implement dynamic bidding, countdown timers, and notifications.

+Month 12: Node.js with Vue.js
+Project: Recipe Sharing and Meal Planning

+    Create a Node.js backend for sharing and planning recipes.
+    Build a Vue.js frontend for users to share recipes, plan meals, and generate shopping lists.
+    Implement ingredient search, meal scheduling, and dietary preferences.

 ## Laravel with React & Vue JS

 Month 1: Laravel with React